 So instead of learning the beer business, Jim headed off to Harvard.
 After undergrad, Jim stuck around Harvard to earn an MBA and JD.
 But before finishing from his graduate studies, Jim realized he didn't want the traditional life he had just set spent years setting himself up for.
 He dropped out of business school and went to work at Outward Bound, a nonprofit expedition school, as an instructor.
 He spent the next three years teaching wilderness travel, mountaineering, and whitewater rafting.
 It was a long way from the Harvard combined MBA-JD program he'd walked away from.

 After those three years, Jim returned to Harvard to finish grad school.
 He graduated in 1978 and became a consultant for the highly esteemed Boston Consulting Group.
-As a consultant, Jim settled into a cushy life as an advised pulp and steel mills on manufacturing processes.
+As a consultant, Jim settled into a cushy life and advised pulp and steel mills on manufacturing processes.

 Now you can imagine that a guy who dropped out of Harvard grad school to teach mountaineering might not be satisfied by this cushy consulting life for very long.
 After five years consulting, Jim decided he needed a change.
 And not just new job, but a new career.
 A new industry.
 A new life.
 Jim shocked friends and family when he announced his intention to pursue his frosty passions.
 He was 35 years old and earning well over six figures every year, with plenty of opportunities for corporate advancement and relatively little stress.
 But Jim gave it all up.
 That takes guts!